 - Pick the right keywords for each locale.
 Careful keyword selection is vital to your Spanish website’s visibility and viability.
 Instead of translating your English keywords, you’ll find it pays to research the most common search terms for your specific markets.
 These words and phrases will be the building blocks of your new translated websites and should be seeded throughout titles, descriptions and content.

-- Build local links – Intensive link building is just that — intense — but it gets results.
-There is no real magic to it — quantity and quality can both pay off in different ways.
-The path of least resistance may be for you to work with an in-country marketing partner who’s familiar with local content sites and can swiftly build a hefty collection of inbound links.
+- Build local links.
+Intensive link building is just that — intense — but it gets results.
+The path of least resistance may be for you to work with an in-country marketing partner who’s familiar with local content sites and can help with Spanish link building.

-Localization Tip #3 — Pare down your pages (for translation).
+Tip #3 — Pare Down Your Pages (for Translation)

-Transcreation is what brings your content to life and gives it polish.
+Spanish transcreation is what brings your content to life and gives it polish.
 But who can take on this task for you?
-A professional translation agency specializing in marketing translation.
-They’ll add an extra quality-driven step to the marketing translation process, reworking your Spanish copy so that it resonates with your local customers.
+A professional translation agency specializing in marketing translation can.
+They’ll add an extra quality-driven step to the marketing translation process, reworking your copy so that it resonates with your Spanish-speaking customers.

-According to Pew Hispanic Center’s Latinos and Digital Technology study, Latinos lead the U.S. population in terms of embracing mobile technology.
-If the U.S. Hispanic market is on your wish list, mobile is a must.
-But mobile is also a natural step once your main website has been localized.
+A mobile version of your website is a must.
 The mantra for you here is simplicity, focus and usability.
-A mobile site with complicated navigation or too much information can scare people away.
+A mobile site that hasn’t been completely localized can be confusing or offer incomplete information.
 Keep it simple, focus on what your Spanish-speaking customers want, make the user interface friendly, and you’ll be off to a great start.

 Connect With Spanish-speaking Markets With Spanish Website Localization